xqb64/venom/README.md

 # venom

-An implementation of a minimal dynamic programming language.
-For now, the source code is tokenized, parsed into AST using a recursive-descent parser, and compiled to bytecode which is interpreted by a virtual machine.
-The plan is to have a mark-and-sweep garbage collector and to keep the VM RISC-like.
+A handcrafted virtual stack machine capable of executing a reduced instruction set consisting of only 27 microinstructions.
+The programs for the VM are written in a minimal, dynamically-typed, Turing-complete programming language featuring basic data types, functions, structures, and flow control.
+Besides the VM, the system includes an on-demand tokenizer, a recursive-descent parser, and a bytecode compiler.

-Status: almost usable.
+Status: usable, but needs thorough testing (coming soon).

 ## Examples